milosen/arc/README.md

 # ARC
 This is code for our work [The ARC Toolbox: Artificial Languages with Rhythmicity Control](https://doi.org/10.1101/2024.05.24.595268)

+> ⚠️ This repository is no longer up-to-date.
+We migrated `arc`'s core functions to a new and more feature-rich toolbox called `alparc`.
+Please try [ALPARC](https://github.com/milosen/alparc) instead.

 ![ARC Flowchart](ARC_Flowchart.png)

 ## Setup